2013 Annual LOSS Conference

 September 10-11, 2013

-Ohio Suicide Prevention Foundation in partnership with the National Loss Team Committee invites you to save the date for The National Loss Team Conference: In the Journey of Loss, We Can Find Meaning Again.
-The conference will be held September 10-11, 2013 in Columbus, Ohio.
-Dr. Frank Campbell will serve as the Keynote speaker this year.
+Ohio Suicide Prevention Foundation in partnership with the National Loss Team Committee hosted the National Loss Team Conference: In the Journey of Loss, We Can Find Meaning Again.
+The conference was held September 10-11, 2013 in Columbus, Ohio.
+Dr. Frank Campbell served as the Keynote speaker this year.
+The date for the 2014 LOSS conference is undecided; however, it will likely coincide with National Suicide Prevention Day, which is September 11.
+The 2014 LOSS Conference will be held in Columbus, Ohio; the 2015 and 2016 LOSS Conference will be held in Dallas, Texas.

 Location: Embassy Suites Hotel Columbus Airport, 2826 Airport Drive, Columbus, Ohio 43219